Post-traumatic stress disorder (PTSD)

 - 20% of soldiers after combat

-- 10% of people who have had a serious traffic accident or life-threatening illness
+- 10% of people who have survived a serious traffic accident or life-threatening illness

-How post-traumatic stress disorder develops depends on different factors.
+The outlook for people who develop post-traumatic stress disorder (PTSD) depends on various factors.

 The first symptoms can occur during or shortly after the traumatic situation.
-But they may also not appear until some time later.
+However, they may also not appear until some time later.
 Memories of the trauma can also become problematic only a long time after the experience.
-For example, someone might only develop post-traumatic stress disorder years later.
+For example, someone may develop PTSD years later.
 This is seen more often in soldiers.
 But memories of war from one’s childhood or youth only become stressful to some people in old age.

 Symptoms of post-traumatic stress disorder can vanish after a few weeks, but they may also last for many years and become chronic.
 Phases with weaker or more intense symptoms may alternate.

 Many people succeed in overcoming what has happened.
 They come to terms with their memories.
 Some people with PTSD get much better within a year, often even without therapy.
-In around 30%, the symptoms last for 3 years or more.
-It is not uncommon that these sufferers develop other problems such as an addiction.
+In around 30% of people, the symptoms last for 3 years or more.
+It is not uncommon for these people to develop other problems, such as an addiction.

-Intense symptoms often have a huge impact on the sufferer’s everyday life.
-This can often cause people to lose their job.
+Intense symptoms often have a huge impact on the person’s daily life.
+This can often cause people with PTSD to lose their job.
 Because they are sleeping badly and can no longer concentrate, they are no longer able to fulfill their professional tasks.
 They might also keep remembering the event at their workplace.
 This can make it difficult to remain in the job.
 After abuse, sexual problems can also occur.

 Can post-traumatic stress disorder be prevented?

 Immediately after a traumatic event, practical and emotional support is important for those affected so that they can better process their experience.
-A safe environment, in which those affected feel protected and get support, is helpful.
-Whether consolation, security or organizational help, for example, are to be provided depends on the trauma.
-Medication as a preventive measure is not suitable.
+A safe environment, in which people feel protected and receive support, is helpful.
+Whether consolation, security or organizational help, for example, is most appropriate depends on the trauma.
+Medication is not a suitable preventive measure.

-Post-traumatic stress disorder is diagnosed via the symptoms.
+PTSD is diagnosed on the basis of symptoms.
 For this purpose there is a consultation with a doctor or psychotherapist.
-The main thing then is to find out how severe the symptoms are, and how badly the person’s everyday life is affected.
+The priority is to find out how severe the symptoms are and the extent to which they impact the person’s daily life.
 Their life circumstances, such as their family, job and home situation, are relevant here.
 A self-evaluation questionnaire is also sometimes used.
 If children are affected, painting and playing can be a way of accessing what they have experienced.
+Conversations with parents or other people close to the child also play an important role in diagnosis.

-After serious accidents, the focus is often on physical injuries, which means that a post-traumatic stress disorder can easily be overlooked.
+Following a serious accident, the focus is often on physical injuries.
+As a result, post-traumatic stress disorder can easily be overlooked.
 It can also happen that sufferers do not see any link between their psychological symptoms and a stressful event in the past.
 Other people find it very difficult to talk about particular events and problems.
 So in forming the diagnosis, developing mutual trust is very important.
 Diagnostic conversations are usually very careful.
 What was experienced is only touched upon – there is no need to go into more detail.

 Traumatic events can cause other mental illnesses.
-These include anxieties and depression.
+These include anxiety disorders and depression.
 So the diagnosis should take these into account, too.

-Some sufferers need psychotherapy to process what they have experienced.
-Other people get sufficient help from their family, friends or psychological counselors.
+Some people with PTSD need psychotherapy to process what they have experienced.
+Others get sufficient help from their family, friends or psychological counseling services.
 Medication is only recommended in particular situations.
-In hospitals in particular there are also options such as physical, art and music therapy.
+In hospitals in particular, there are also options such as physical, art and music therapy.

 A number of psychotherapeutic methods are available.

-- Cognitive behavioral therapy (CBT): With this, the focus is on re-evaluating thoughts or feelings that are engaged with the traumatic situation.
+- Cognitive behavioral therapy (CBT): This type of therapy focuses on re-evaluating thoughts or feelings that are engaged with the traumatic situation.
 CBT is most commonly used with post-traumatic stress disorder.

-- Psychodynamic therapy: This evolved out of psychoanalysis.
-Psychodynamic therapy focuses more on current and past relationships and experiences.
+- Psychodynamic therapy: This evolved out of psychoanalysis and focuses more on current and past relationships and experiences.

 If the PTSD is accompanied by other mental illnesses a decision is made in each situation as to which disorder will be given priority in terms of therapy.

-For more detailed information, for example on treating PTSD with drugs, go to gesundheitsinformation.de.
+For more detailed information about treating PTSD with medication, see gesundheitsinformation.de.

 What is everyday life like with post-traumatic stress disorder?

-A traumatic can throw a person’s life off the rails.
-Many people do succeed in overcoming what has happened.
-But a great deal of support, attention and time is required before that becomes the case.
+A traumatic event can derail a person’s life.
+Many people succeed in overcoming what they have experienced.
+However, a great deal of support, attention and time is required before that can happen.

-Both the victims and other people can suffer from PTSD.
-As trust in other people often vanishes after a traumatic event, the effects can also affect social contacts.
-Sufferers sometimes find it hard to maintain relationships or form new ones.
+As trust in other people often vanishes after a traumatic event, the effects can also impact the individual’s social environment.
+People with post-traumatic stress disorder (PTSD) sometimes find it hard to maintain relationships or form new ones.
+Some people become emotionally and socially withdrawn.
 PTSD can also cause a dysfunctional sexual life.
-Some people with PTSD withdraw both emotionally and socially.
-So social support is important for healing.
-Friends and family need to show patience, as the relationship can be tougher than before.
+Social support is therefore important for healing.
+Friends and family need to show patience, as relationships can be more difficult than before.

-Another factor that can weigh heavily is if sufferers have to deal with legal battles for years after an accident or violent crime.
-In cases like these, good legal support is important in easing the situation.
+Another factor that can weigh heavily is if people with PTSD have to deal with legal battles for years after an accident or violent crime.
+Good legal support is important in easing this type of situation.

 There are various programs to help people get back on top of everyday life, re-engage with social life, and get back into work again after a traumatic experience.
 Examples include work re-integration based on the Hamburg model, and psychosocial rehabilitation options.

 If the problem is acute, the TelefonSeelsorge hotline provides support.
-They can put people in touch with other assistance.
+They can put people in touch with other supports also.
 There are also various advice options.

-The Federal Chamber of Psychotherapists in Germany (Bundespsychotherapeutenkammer) website has a therapist search tool, and the German Society for Psychotraumatology (Deutsche Gesellschaft für Psychotraumatologie) has a search tool for specialists in psychotraumatology.
+The website of the Federal Chamber of Psychotherapists in Germany (Bundespsychotherapeutenkammer) has a therapist search tool, while the German Society for Psychotraumatology (Deutsche Gesellschaft für Psychotraumatologie) has a search tool for specialists in psychotraumatology.

 The national “Gewalt gegen Frauen” (Violence Against Women) hotline is free of charge and has counselors available in 17 languages, around the clock.

 - Frommberger U, Nyberg E, Angenendt J, Lieb K, Berger M. Posttraumatische Belastungsstörungen.
 In: Berger M (Ed).
 Psychische Erkrankungen - Klinik und Therapie.
-Urban und Fischer: München 2015.
+München: Urban und Fischer; 2015.

 - National Institute for Health and Care Excellence (NICE).
 Post-traumatic stress disorder: The management of PTSD in adults and children in primary and secondary care.
-NICE Clinical Guidelines; Band 26.
 03.2005.
-Aufgerufen am 08.06.2020.
+NICE Clinical Guidelines.
+Band 26.

 In cooperation with the Institute for Quality and Efficiency in Health Care (Institut für Qualität und Wirtschaftlichkeit im Gesundheitswesen) (IQWiG).